nicokaegi/aneurysm-doc/_posts/2023-04-07-dataprep-3Dunet.md

 tags: []
 ---

-# To prep for 3DUnet 3DUNet you'll need to do follow these steps:
+# To prep data for 3DUNet you'll need to do follow these steps:

 1. Copy the prepared 3dunet dir if you haven't already: